jxnflzc/Lazy-Memorandum/app/src/main/res/raw-en/update_log.md

 * New classification function of notes
-* The classification function only queries the notes under the classification temporarily
+* The classification function only queries the notes under the classification temporarily **This version is not compatible with the data structure of the previous version.
+Please remove the old version and install again**

 ### 2020/06/20 Version 1.1.1